qwertie/home/misc/Atlas-Shrugged-summary.md

 > "What did you do, when you walked out of the Twentieth Century?" she asked.

 > "I went out to become a flame-spotter.
-I made it my job to watch for those bright flares in the growing night of savagery, which were the men of ability, the men of the mind— to watch their course, their struggle and their agony— and to pull them out, when I knew that they had seen enough."
+I made it my job to watch for those bright flares in the growing night of savagery, which were the men of ability, the men of the mind — to watch their course, their struggle and their agony — and to pull them out, when I knew that they had seen enough."

 > "What did you tell them to make them abandon everything?"